01-edu/public/doc/create-steps.md

    * Add a new key **subtype** of type `String` with the exact value 'onb-adm-form-generator'
    * Add a new key **form** of type `Object`
      * The form you're creating can have several sections.
 Each section is displayed with a title, and its inputs.
-       * The submission of the form will check the required inputs of all the sections you've created.
+       * NB : The submission of the form will check the required inputs of all the sections you've created for the form.
      * To create a section, add a new key to your form object, of type `Object`, that contains :
        * A **title** key of type `String`.
 The value of this property will be the title displayed in the top of your form section.
-If you have only one section in your form step, and you don't need a section title, you don't have to set up this property.
+         * If you have only one section in your form step, and you don't need a section title, you don't have to set up this property.
        * An **inputs** key of type `Object`, which will contain all the inputs of the section.
 For each input you want to add, you must set up the input as this :
          * Add a new `Object` element in the "inputs" object.
 The key of this object will be used as the "name" attribute of your input.
 The values will be considered as the props of your input.

 #### Set up of an input props:
-* You must declare a **type** key of type `String`, wich define the type of your input : `tel`, `text`, `date`, `select`, `radio`, `switch`, `checkbox`, `textarea`.
+* You must declare a **type** key of type `String`, wich define the type of your input : `tel`, `text`, `date`, `select`, `radio`, `switch`, `checkbox`, `textarea` (and soon a special type `countries`).
 * Then you can fill the props you need for your input, according to its type : `placeholder`, `id`, `required`, `label`, `items`, `emptyItems`, `index`, etc.

 #### Important indication:
 * The **index** property is used to order your inputs.
 It won't be spread in the input.
+But be careful not to set the same index two times.
 * The **type** property is resquired.
 It will be used to determine the kind of input we must generate.
 It is spread in the input only if the input type attribute is required (type 'tel' or 'text' for example, but not for type 'select' - in this case, we will generate a select element)
-  * We're creating a special type 'countries' (select displaying all the countries).
+  * At the moment, we're creating a special type 'countries' (select displaying all the countries).
 Documentation will be updated as soon as it's available.
-* Don't declare an **onChange**, it's handled by the app
+* Don't declare an **onChange** in your props, the event is handled by the app.
+It would break the functioning of the form.
+* For switch and checkbox inputs type, you have to set the default value as a boolean property named **value**.
-* Each input type has its own attributes.
-You can check how to set up your inputs hey :
+* For more informations, each input type has its own attributes.
+You can check how to set up your inputs in the design documentation :
   * [textInput documentation](https://alem.01-edu.org/design/Components/FormInputs/TextInput) - used for inputs type 'text', 'tel', and 'date'
   * [textArea documentation](https://alem.01-edu.org/design/Components/FormInputs/TextArea)
   * [select documentation](https://alem.01-edu.org/design/Components/FormControls/Select)
   * [radio button documentation](https://alem.01-edu.org/design/Components/FormControls/Radio)
   * [switch documentation](https://alem.01-edu.org/design/Components/FormControls/Switch)
   * [checkbox documentation](https://alem.01-edu.org/design/Components/FormControls/Checkbox)
-* For switch and checkbox inputs type, you have to set the default value as a boolean property named **value**.

 ### Examples